asyncmacro/kaizen/2025-12-14 1239 Our brains are lazy because they're trying to protect us.md

 ### 1. The two minutes trick

-Instead of saying "**I must study for 8 hours**" start small like open the book and lay out your papers
+Instead of saying "**I must study for 8 hours**" start small like open the book or read one paragrapb